All information given on a pet food label must be truthful and not misleading about the nature and quality of the product.

 The percentage of the following must be listed:

-If Vitamins A & D are added to the product, their presence and level has to be declared.
+If Vitamins A & D are added to the product, their presence and level have to be declared on the pet food label.
 The added quantity should be declared under 'additives'.
 Manufacturers may also include the total amount guaranteed at the end of shelf life (which also factors in the naturally present quantity) under 'analytical constituents'.
 The Regulations also lay down the units which must be used to declare the level.

 'Best Before' Date